Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 Parallel AI homepage showing objective-based web search for multi-hop research

-The four APIs above take a query and return ranked results.
+The three APIs above take a query and return ranked results.
 Parallel takes an objective and returns compressed results.
 You describe what you're trying to find out, and the API runs whatever sub-searches it thinks are needed.

 Parallel raised a Series B at a $2B valuation in 2026.
 The Search MCP is free without an API key, which is the easiest way to drop a search tool into Claude Code.